cassied22/AC215_Dashers/README.md

 We have a functioning CI pipeline that:
 - runs unit tests across every container
-- runs integration tests cross the exposed API
+- runs integration tests across the exposed API
+- deploys updates to the Kubernetes cluster
+- achieves test coverage over 90% of the lines

-on every pull request or merge to the main branch with test coverage reported.
+on every pull request or merge to the main branch.

-It does automated build process and code quality checks using linting tools (Flake8) running on GitHub Actions.
 For detailed documentation on our CI/CD pipeline and testing, please refer to [Testing Documentation](tests/README.md)

 #### Machine Learning Workflow